-Approval of the certificate of amendment to our Restated Certificate of Incorporation included as Appendix A-1, and to authorize our Board of Directors, if in their judgment it is necessary, to effect the Reverse Stock Split requires an affirmative vote of a majority of the Common Stock outstanding and entitled to vote at the 2017 Annual Meeting as of the record date.
+Approval of the certificate of amendment to our Certificate of Incorporation included as Appendix A, for the purpose of authorizing up to 5,000,000 shares of blank check preferred stock of Heat, par value \$0.001 requires an affirmative vote of a majority of the Common Stock outstanding as of the record date.
 Abstentions and broker non-votes will be counted towards the vote total for this proposal and will have the same effect as "against" votes.
-Approval by our stockholders of the Reverse Stock Split is not conditioned upon approval by our stockholders of the Increase; conversely, approval by our stockholder of the Increase is not conditioned upon approval by our stockholders of the Reverse Stock Split.